How to create a product catalog in WordPress in a table

-This article will guide you through the process of creating a product catalog in WordPress with wpDataTables plugin, which is probably the easiest way.
+This article will guide you through the process of creating a product catalog in WordPress with the wpDataTables plugin, which is probably the easiest way.

 First – prepare the data for your future product catalog in WordPress